rahulearn2019/msvsdpim/week6/readme.md

 ![Screenshot from 2023-03-21 20-01-19](https://user-images.githubusercontent.com/50217106/226682130-094d3d7a-bc7f-456b-b725-3fe2016b6bb8.png)

 The config.mk file in design directory is modified -
-1. DESIGN_NICKNAME is changes
+1. DESIGN_NICKNAME is changed
 2. DESIGN_NAME is changed
 3. verilog file top-module name is changed
-4. Additional GDS and LEF file names are cahnged
+4. Additional GDS and LEF file names are changed
 5. Custom connections are removed if any
 6. Domain Instances are removed if any